SBUtltmedia/tll-ansible-playbook/README.md

 ## How to setup new computer
 1. Prepare the host file:
     Delete the existing scripts/hosts file.
+    Update scripts/machines.json and inventory.ini to add the new machine's information.
     Run scripts/sshkey.command to gather SSH fingerprints for all machines.
-Update scripts/machines.json and inventory.ini to add the new machine's information.
-Run python3 generate.py to create a new hosts file based on the updated machine list.

 2. Push a script to remote machines:
     Run python3 pushScript.py <tltmedia's password> to send checkForXcodeCLI.command to the /Users/Shared directory on each machine.

 3. Install a tool on remote machines:
     On each remote machine, manually execute checkForXcodeCLI.command to install the xcode-select tool, which is required for Ansible.

 4. Run Ansible playbooks:
     Run ansible-playbook -i inventory.ini setup.yml -Kk.
 This will prompt you for tltmedia's password twice (once for SSH connection and once for sudo).
-Run ansible-playbook -i inventory.ini install-softwares.yml -k to install software using Brew.

 5. Gain admin privileges on remote machines:

-On each remote machine, manually execute makemeadmin.sh located in /Users/Shared to elevate your privileges to admin.
+    On each remote machine, manually execute makemeadmin.sh located in /Users/Shared to elevate the current user's privileges to admin.

 ## What does setup.yml do
 This playbook first renames the computer to its code name e.g riley, huey.
 Then sets the permissions for brew.
 It sends makemeadmin.sh, hosts,and sudoers file to the remote machines.
 Finally it installs brew.

-## What does each file inside scripts do
+## What do scripts inside /scripts do
 - sudoers is the sudoers file that will be put to the new remote machine.
-It gives a standard user privilgies to run sudo deseditgroup without an admin's passwords
+It gives a standard user  the privilgie to run sudo deseditgroup without an admin's passwords

 - makemeadmin.sh makes a ordinary user admin (need to reboot to sync the change on settings page)

+- getMachineName.py feeds sshkey.command names of the machines for it scan for ssh fingerprint

 ## Command to run ansible
-tltmedia is the default admin account run with command
+tltmedia is the default admin account. inventory.ini specifies the machines ansible will connect to. run with command
 ```
  ansible-playbook -i inventory.ini <playbook name> -Kk